What is the first thing that shows the age of your boat?

 - Adds comfort

-A dirty, damaged carpet, however, will not be able to fulfill the advantages of its well-kept equivalent.
+However, a dirty, damaged carpet will not be able to fulfill the advantages of its well-kept equivalent.
 In case those benefits of a quality rug were not enough, let us now turn to the cons, so we know what exactly we are dealing with.

 - The cost.
 You already paid once for it.
 Why pay more to replace it?